 The SLAS Education Fellowship Grant Program is now open for 2021.
-The SLAS Grant Program was introduced in 2015 to facilitate educational opportunities for outstanding students pursuing graduate degrees related to quantitative biosciences and/or life sciences R&D. This program helps to realize a fundamental tenet of SLAS’s mission: to advance the fields of laboratory science and technology by nurturing the next generation of professional scientists.
+This SLAS grant facilitates educational opportunities for outstanding students pursuing graduate degrees related to quantitative biosciences and/or life sciences R&D. This program helps to realize a fundamental tenet of SLAS’s mission: to advance the fields of laboratory science and technology by nurturing the next generation of professional scientists.

 SLAS will award one grant (up to $50,000) per year, for a maximum of two years, to qualified educational institutions on behalf of deserving students enrolled in a graduate program at that institution.

-Program eligibility is limited to educational organizations and academic institutions that offer graduate degree programs related to quantitative biosciences and/or life sciences R&D. Only those organizations are eligible to apply for SLAS Graduate Education Fellowship Grants.
-Student candidates are not eligible to apply for these Grants directly.
-Instead, the application must come from the candidate Student’s academic institution.
+Program eligibility is limited to educational organizations and academic institutions that offer graduate degree programs related to quantitative biosciences and/or life sciences R&D. Student candidates are not eligible to apply for these Grants directly.
+The application must come from the candidate student’s academic institution.

 There is no limitation on the number of Grants for which an otherwise eligible organization may apply and be awarded.

 Members of the SLAS Education Fellowship Grant Review Panel, SLAS Awards and Grant Advisory Committee and the SLAS Board of Directors are not eligible to apply for this grant on behalf of a student within their research group or organization.
-Committee members must recuse themselves from evaluating applications from organizations/institutions they are affiliated with.
+Committee members must recuse themselves from evaluating applications from organizations/institutions with which they are affiliated.

 Applications are reviewed by the SLAS Professional Team for completeness, and then sent to the SLAS Education Fellowship Grant Panel and Awards and Grants Advisory Committee for final selection.
 Grants are awarded based on collective assessment of these committees and how they determine the most effective way to advance SLAS’s Exempt Purpose and the Program’s Objectives.

-Any questions regarding the SLAS Graduate Education Fellowship Grant Program can be directed to Elizabeth Frank, Program Manager, 630-256-7527, ext.
-102 or email@example.com.
-Program Policies and Procedures can be viewed here.
+Questions regarding the SLAS Graduate Education Fellowship Grant Program should be directed to Elizabeth Frank, Program Manager, +1-630-256-7527, ext.
+102.